OpHaCo/roomba_wifi/README.md

 # Prerequisities
 ## hardware
+ * ESP8266

- * Spark Core with latest firmware updates :
+ * or Spark Core with latest firmware updates :

     ```
     sudo particle flash --usb cc3000
     sudo particle flash --usb deep_update_2014_06
     ```
  * OR spark photon with latest firmware https://github.com/spark/firmware/releases

  * Roomba - here model R3MOD24A - Unfortunately, commands can be sent to Roomba trew UART but INPUT commands are not received : no activity on Roomba Tx

 ## software